 Chinese website, Chinese design

 In order to be successful in China, your website needs a Chinese-specific design.
-While Westerners prefer sites with clean and clear design, Chinese netizens like sites with Chinese references, easy communication, and convenience: Live Chat, QR code, and Shop Adress easy to find
+While Westerners prefer sites with clean and clear designs, Chinese netizens like sites with Chinese references, easy communication, and convenience: Live Chat, QR codes, and shop adress easy to find.

 Not only the website needs to be optimized to appeal to Chinese consumers but also to Baidu.
 The internet is a global marketplace, but not all countries have access to the same resources.
 In China for example Google’s pluggings don’t work.

 The real interest in having a Chinese website is brand credibility and visibility.
 A company can significantly increase its visibility through SEO on Baidu, thus reducing its cost of (customer) acquisition.
-Not only that, but a strong presence on Chinese search engines (with a Mandarin website hosted in China) will improve the trust netizens accord to your brand and consequently your conversion rate.
+Not only that, but a strong presence on Chinese search engines (with a Mandarin website hosted in China) will improve the trust of netizens according to your brand and consequently your conversion rate.

 Everyone uses mobile payments in China.
-Alipay and WeChat are the most popular way of mobile payment; as a matter of fact, China’s online payment users penetration reached 86% in 2020.
-This online wallet is linked to user’s bank accounts and allows them to pay easily for anything they need online and offline.
+Alipay and WeChat are the most popular way of mobile payment; as a matter of fact, China’s online payment user penetration reaches around 90%.
+This online wallet is linked to users’ bank accounts and allows them to pay easily for anything they need online and offline.